scrtlabs/marketplace/docs/source/data-sets.rst

 Data Sets
 =========

-These are the available data sets currently available on the Enigma Data Marketplace.
+These datasets will become available as we launch the Enigma Data Marketplace on the Ethereum mainnet:

 +-----------------+---------------------------+-------+------------+---------+-------------+
 | Data Set        | Description               | Price | Start      | Active  | Frequency   |